MTU logo

 Does MTU manufacture in the United States?

 MTU operates manufacturing and assembly facilities in the US, including its Aiken, South Carolina plant.
-However, core engine components are engineered in Germany, and the global supply chain means lead times can be longer than domestic-focused manufacturers like Cummins or Generac, particularly for custom configurations.
+However, core engine components are engineered and manufactured at the Friedrichshafen, Germany headquarters, and the global supply chain means lead times can be longer than domestic-focused manufacturers like Cummins or Generac, particularly for custom configurations.

 Key specs at a glance